papalozarou/wipiun/README.md

 5. Scroll to the bottom and tap `Create`.

 *N.B.*
-You can also disable and/or delete the `default-allow-rdp` – you will not be running any services on port 3389 so it's safe to disable/remove.
+You can also delete the `default-allow-rdp` and `default-allow-icmp` rules – you will not be running any services on port 3389 (rdp) and you don't really want anyone issuing the [ping of death](https://en.wikipedia.org/wiki/Ping_of_death) (icmp) against you either.

 ### 2.4.
 Configuring Fail2Ban